 In April 2015 Finocchiona became one of the Tuscan PGI (Protected Geographical Indication) products.
 The PGI European stamp of quality on this product guarantees it has been prepared in Tuscany following specific rules concerning all production steps, from breeding to aging.
 To know more about this delicious cold cut we visited Gerini in Pontassieve, one of the historic salami producers in Tuscany and this is what we learned:

-1. Finocchiona IGP is produced using only fresh meats, certified and controlled from pigs genealogically Italian registered at birth (Pigs can also be grown outside Tuscany).
+1. Finocchiona PGI is produced using only fresh meats, certified and controlled from pigs genealogically Italian registered at birth (pigs can also be grown outside Tuscany).

 2. Finocchiona is made by grinding three fresh meat cuts: bacon, shoulder and lean pork.

 3. The minced meat is mixed with salt, garlic powder, pepper, salt and fennel seeds and optionally red wine in quantities which may vary enabling manufacturers a degree of freedom in crafting their own recipe handed down by their ancestors.

 4. Subsequently the mixture is stuffed into natural casings and closed with string.

 5. Finocchiona is put out to dry and age, the duration of which varies according to weight: at least 15 days for a 500 g to 1.5 kg finocchiona to 45 days for a 6 to 25 kg product.

 You can eat it on its own, but according to Tuscan chef Filippo Saporito, finocchiona is also an excellent ingredient in the kitchen: